With apt-cache command, you can search for package details in the local APT cache. Learn to use apt-cache command in this tutorial.

 Did you notice that you don’t need to be root user for using apt-cache command?

 The newer apt command has a few options available to match the features of apt-cache command.
 Since apt is new, apt-get and its associated commands like apt-cache are still preferred to be used in scripts.
+That’s one of the major differences between apt and apt-get commands.

 I hope you find this tutorial helpful.
 If you have questions about any point discussed above or suggestion to improve it, please let me know in the comments.